IBM/openshift-workshop-was/setup/README.md

 - Introduction to Containerization: `openshift-workshop-was/labs/Openshift/HelloContainer`
 - Introduction to Container Orchestration using Openshift: `openshift-workshop-was/labs/Openshift/IntroOpenshift`

+Congratulations!
+You've completed the lab setup.

 ## Next

-You've completed the lab setup.
 Please follow the link to do the first lab `Introduction to Containerization`:

 - [Introduction to Containerization](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/HelloContainer)